| |

 destruction of all afflictive emotions.
 This is done by attaining a

 special knowledge of all phenomena.
-A Buddha is all-knowing in the sense
+In this view, a Buddha is all-knowing in the sense

 of being able to know anything he wishes by merely turning his mind to it,